 The Management Team has overall responsibility for the delivery of council services, directing improvements and future plans for Nuneaton and Bedworth.
 It provides managerial leadership and supports Councillors to develop strategies and deliver plans, identify and plan resources and to review the authority's effectiveness with the overall objective of providing excellent services to the public.

-The organisation chart below shows the Management Team structure that was in place for 2023/24 with the Chief Executive leading the management team of the Council:
+The organisation chart below shows the Management Team structure that was in place from June 2024 after the appointment of a new Chief Executive for the Council:

 COUNCIL PERFORMANCE